-(Editor Note: Insight Bytes focus on key economic issues and solutions for all of us, on Thursdays we spotlight in more depth Solutions to issues we have identified.
-Fridays we focus on how to build the Common Good.
+(Editor Note: Insight Bytes focus on key economic issues and solutions for all of us.
 Please right click on images to see them larger in a separate tab.
 Click on the Index Topic Name at the beginning of each post to see more posts on that topic on PC or Laptop.)

 Amazon announced last Wednesday that they were pulling out of the deal to locate a second corporate headquarters in Queens, New York City.
 The company pledged thousands of jobs, hiring of local contractors and to develop state of the art technology campus to revitalize the neighborhood.
 To lure the huge firm to New York, Gov. Cuomo and New York Mayor de Blasio offered over $3 billion in tax and other incentives.
 Local politicians were blindsided by the incentive package triggering grassroots opposition.
 Amazon only allocated one person to work with local groups, who did not move into the area until the last few weeks.
 Too little local focus too late.

 Let’s look at the real issue, the company coming in from Seattle is an outsider.
 To become a member of the community it needs to start with local leaders, interest groups and those possibly displaced by the move in.
 Plus, the company executives had to realizes there would be blow back about the incentives in a community that is concerned with affordable housing, healthcare and jobs for all levels of income not just high paid tech workers.
 The neighborhood leaders are going to be suspicious of an outsider to begin with, then add the huge corporate power of Amazon and the fight was on.
 Local politicians saw this move in as an example of big corporations taking advantage of local communities to make more profits for itself at the cost of taxpayers.
 The $3 billion dollars will not be spent on local programs, healthcare, job training, or affordable housing the community needs.